NOTICE

 Dermatology: The recommended dose is 1 or 2 applications per day.

-If you use more HEC Cutaneous and Nasal Ointment than you should:
+If you use more HEC Ointment for Cutaneous and Nasal Application than you should:

 Rinse thoroughly with water.